-UPSC will conduct the Civil Services exam 2020 (prelims) on October 4.
-The Civil Services main exam will be held on January 8, 2021.
-The Union Public Service Commission (UPSC) had postponed the exam in view of the lockdown imposed by the government to contain the spread of the coronavirus.
+UPSC conducted the Civil Services exam 2020 (prelims) on October 4.
+The Civil Services main exam will be held from February 28 to March 7.
+The Union Public Service Commission (UPSC) has released the schedule of Indian Forest Service Main exam.

 Those candidates who want to apply for the Indian Forest Service examination, they will have to attempt the preliminary examination and if they qualify, they’ll have to write the main examination followed by an interview round.